-In the Graduate School of Social Work students must choose an intervention method: clinical practice or macro practice.
+In the Graduate School of Social Work students must choose a specialized practice method: clinical practice or macro practice.
 Clinical students focus on practice directly with individuals, families, and groups in dealing with personal, interpersonal, and social problems.
 Macro students develop specific knowledge and skills to achieve change in organizational and community settings.

 Prior to entering the third year, students will choose a field-of-practice concentration from one of the following areas: Children, Youth & Families; Health & Mental Health; Older Adults & Families; or Individualized.
 Dual degree students are not eligible to take the Global Practice concentration because of the required full-time Spring field placement, but they are eligible to take Global Practice concentration courses as part of an Individualized Concentration.

 - Students must be accepted into each school independently.

 - Students must be registered as full-time students throughout the program.
 First-year part-time social work students wishing to apply to the program may seek an exception to this requirement only in consultation with the program coordinators of each school.

 - Students must complete the normal first year curriculum at each school within the first two years of study.
 In addition, they must complete all upper-level required courses during the final two years.

 - It is preferable for students to begin the program at the Graduate School of Social Work (BCGSSW).
 This provides a solid philosophical foundation for the program and ensures that the student will maintain continuity at the law school (BCLAW) by entering and graduating with the same class.
 First year law students applying to the program, as well as students with other special circumstances, may seek exceptions to this requirement.

 - Students will develop an appropriate course of study working with the coordinators of the dual degree program and the designated faculty advisors at the two schools.